 Every business has its greatest hits.
 What are your hours?
 How much do you charge?
 Do you serve my area?
 What's included?
 Do you offer financing?
 How long does it take?

-These questions account for 60 to 80 percent of all customer inquiries for most small businesses I've worked with.
+These questions account for 60 to 80 percent of all customer inquiries for most small businesses.
 Each one takes 3 to 5 minutes to answer via phone or email when you factor in reading the message, writing the response, and hitting send.
 An AI chatbot handles them instantly, whether it's 2 PM or 2 AM.

 Straightforward math: 30 FAQ-type questions per day at 4 minutes each is 2 hours per day.
 10 hours per week.
 An AI chatbot for small business reduces the human time on these to near zero.
 The handful of questions it can't answer get flagged for follow-up, and even those are faster because the chatbot has already gathered the customer's basic information.